microsoftgraph/microsoft-graph-docs-contrib/concepts/migrate-azure-ad-graph-faq.md

 Download and run [this PowerShell script](https://github.com/microsoft/AzureADGraphApps).

 ## Microsoft has sent me an email with a list of App IDs for apps using Azure AD Graph.
-How do I find the details of the app including its owner?
+How do I find the details of each app including its owner?

 1. Sign in to the [Azure portal](https://portal.azure.com) as an administrator.
 1. Search for and select **Azure Active Directory**.